henrikbostrom/xrf/README.md

 True
 ```

+### More examples

+For more examples, see this [Jupyter notebook](https://github.com/henrikbostrom/xrf/blob/main/docs/Examples.ipynb).

 ## Citing xrf

 If you use `xrf` for a scientific publication, you are kindly requested to cite the following paper: